Skip to main content

 = 1,000 signatures + 1,000 on-chain transactions

-Escrow Solution: One authorization, multiple captures
+Escrow Solution: One authorization, many captures

 How x402r Extends X402